Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference

+The embedding-based semantic relevance indicates a global plausibility of a rule from the prospective of relations.
+Furthermore, a concept-based co-occurrence is proposed to evaluate the local relevance of the arguments in a rule.

-Considering the concepts are far less than the entities, we encode each concept as a one-hot representation to maintain the precise semantic feature of each concept.
-The concept embedding of the head or tail argument of an atom can be respectively obtained by averaging all the one-hot representations of this argument's concepts, which can be formalized as \begin{small}
+\textbf{Concept-based Co-occurrences}.
+The neighbor arguments in a high-quality CP rule are expected to share as many same concepts as possible.
+Given a CP rule $Nationality(x, y) \Leftarrow BornIn(x, z) \wedge LocatedIn(z, y)$, the tail argument of relation $BornIn$ and the head argument of relation $LocatedIn$ should share the concept $Location$.
+Considering the concepts are far less than the entities, we encode each concept as a one-hot representation to ensure the precision of concept features.
+The concept embedding of the head or tail argument of an atom can be formalized as

-\end{small} where $AC_h(r)$ and $AC_t(r)$ are the concept embeddings in the head and tail position of arguments as to an atom containing the relation $r$. $C_h(r)$ and $C_t(r)$ are the concept sets respectively in the head and tail position of arguments, which are composed of the unique head and tail concepts corresponding to all the triples containing $r$. $OH(c)$ denotes the one-hot representation of the concept $c$.
+where $AC_h(r)$ and $C_h(r)$ are the concept embedding and concept set in the head argument of an atom containing relation $r$ while $AC_t(r)$ and $C_t(r)$ are that of in the tail argument. $OH(c)$ denotes the one-hot representation of the concept $c$.